Vincentlai/TeamHub/README.md

 - Publish/delete new posts(text/pictures) in team
 - Comment and Like on posts
 - Create new event/meeting using calendar
-- Instant team chat
+- Instant team chat (supports both text and picture)
-- File sharing
+- File sharing (uploading/downloading files)
-- Real-time Notification of team activities
+- Real-time Notification of team activities (Event reminder)

+> All the features mentioned above work perfectly.

+## Additional Features
+- Minimalist UI design with consistency
+- Team Filters in overview page for notification
+- Files page allows smart search (atuo-filling file name) and different ordering options

 ## Browse http://localhost:3000/ to see the site